quasar098/midi-playground/README.md

 - i think there are sync issues idk
 - keystrokes icons for space, arrow keys before reactivating arrow keys and space
 - 4 key gamemode
+- toggle for bounce animation in config
+- square size slider in config
+- keystrokes in bottom left toggle inc onfig
 - window icon and title (easy)

 ### modifiers